xBiei/NeoFreeBird/README.md

 > [!NOTE]
-> <b>This repo is forked from BHTwitter.
-It will merge patches upstream to BHTwitter when it's considered mostly done.
+> <b>This repo is forked from BHTwitter.</b><br>It will merge patches upstream to BHTwitter when it's considered mostly done.